 Considering the Bias problem in Machine Learning as a purely technical problem leaves out a whole part of the picture.

 Training data is often biased by the world large history of human undue prejudices.
 As a consequence, this introduces a new intrinsic bias (legal) in the learning systems that cannot be solved even with model validation techniques.
 As consequence, Machine Learning models can still be biased from a legal perspective while being unbiased from a technical standpoint.

 Even with the best intentions, it’s impossible to separate humans from their own biases.

-In recruiting most of biases occur and are perpetrated mainly because of the use of Keyword search Engines to screen candidates.
-Indeed, since these keyword systems are hard to tune, most of the people end up typing well-known schools and well-known companies which favours prestige over the real potential of the candidate.
+In recruiting, most biases occur and are perpetrated mainly because of the use of Keyword search Engines to screen candidates.
+Indeed, since these keyword systems are hard to tune, most people end up typing well-known schools and well-known companies which favor prestige over the real potential of the candidate.
 Furthermore, because these tools are not smart enough to translate a diverse set of experiences and backgrounds they :